 5. Connect console on both devices

-- Connect the heartbeat port link and waiting for the full sync.
+- Connect the heartbeat port link and wait for the full sync.

 Note: it takes times (above 10 mins) for the first time full configuration synchronizes

-How to check if the full synchronize is finish without problem,
+How to check if the full synchronize is finished without problem,

 On the Passive device console, you will see the physical port (the PC connected)